COVID-19 pandemic in Bhutan: March 2020

-6 March: Bhutan confirmed its first COVID-19 case, a 76-year-old US male who travelled to the country via India.
+6 March: Bhutan confirmed its first COVID-19 case, a 76-year-old U.S. male who travelled to the country via India.
 Around 90 people who came directly in contact with him, along with his 59-year-old partner, driver, and guide were promptly traced and quarantined.

 Bhutan immediately restricted entry of foreign tourists for two weeks.
-Schools in three areas including capital Thimphu were closed.
+Schools in three areas including the capital Thimphu were closed.

 The 76-year-old American male's case received personal attention from Bhutan's king, and he was evacuated to the United States on 13 March.
-He was evacuated to Baltimore, MD and survived.
+He was evacuated to Baltimore, MD, and survived.
 His partner also survived.

-20 March: the 59-year old partner of the American tourist tested positive for COVID-19 14 days into quarantine, 19 days after entering Bhutan and 28 days after her first contact with the index case.
+20 March: The 59-year old partner of the American tourist tested positive for COVID-19 14 days into quarantine, 19 days after entering Bhutan, and 28 days after her first contact with the index case.
 Although their driver and guide tested negative, both were being held in extended quarantine even though their quarantine period had ended.

 22 March: Jigme Khesar Namgyel Wangchuck, the king of Bhutan, announced in a national address that the country's land borders would be sealed off.

 23 March: All International borders were sealed.
 Around 5,000 Bhutanese living the Indian town of Jaigaon West Bengal, bordering Bhutan, were evacuated to neighbouring Phuntsholing.

-24 March: The government banned the import of Doma (betel nut) and Pani (betel leaf), as well as fruit, vegetables, and meat in an effort to curb the spread of coronavirus.
+24 March: The government banned the import of Doma (betel nut) and Pani (betel leaf), as well as fruit, vegetables, and meat in an effort to curb the spread of the coronavirus.
 It also closed all its borders with India.

 25 March: A student in Bhutan who had returned from the United Kingdom was found to be positive for COVID-19, the third case in the country.

 29 March: According to the Ministry of Health, a returning student in the quarantine facility tested positive.
 The patient was moved to the isolation ward in Thimphu.
 This is the 4th positive case in Bhutan and the 2nd Bhutanese to be infected by COVID-19 in the country.
 A Bhutanese national in New York was also confirmed positive.